acoli-repo/corpus-tools/src/TT-CQP.md

 * reduce is not likely to be implemented
 * structural attributes will not be implemented (&lt;s&gt;, /region, expand) - but the can be used as global constraints (`:: match.year = "1990"`)
 * aligned corpora will not be supported
+* it is not possible to cut lists - you can tabulate a part, or cut externally
 * sort does not do reverse order (but does descending order)
+* subcorpora cannot be modified by subset, intersection, join, or difference; those options are left for after the pipe

 ## Added options